Ricci Curvature and the Manifold Learning Problem: Background and Definitions

-The proof of Theorem \ref{extrinsic variance} requires using ideas from the theory of \emph{empirical processes}.
-We will provide the necessary background in Section \ref{empirical}.
-As pointed out in Section \ref{introML}, since we are interested in recovering an object from its sample version, we are forced to consider a law of large numbers in order to obtain convergence in probability or almost surely.
+The proof of Theorem \ref{extrinsic variance} requires using ideas from the theory of \emph{empirical processes} for which we will provide the necessary background in Section \ref{empirical}.
+As pointed out earlier in this introduction, since we are interested in recovering an object from its sample version, we are forced to consider a law of large numbers in order to obtain convergence in probability or almost surely.
 The problem is that the sample version of $\Gamma_{2}(L_{t},\cdot,\cdot)$ involves a high correlation between the data points, destroying independence and any hope of applying large number results directly.
 The idea then is to reduce the convergence of the sample version of $\Gamma_{2}(L_{t},\cdot,\cdot)$ to the application of a uniform law of large numbers to certain classes of functions.
 Theorem \ref{extrinsic variance} is proved in Section \ref{empirical}.
+In section \ref{localPCA} we will prove that Theorem \ref{extrinsic variance} indeed implies Theorem \ref{Ricciapprox}.
+This will require results from \cite{AW2}.